Siddhesh131102/resume-projects/README.md

 ---

-### Python (Pandas) Project

-In this project, I analyzed Walmart sales data using Python (Pandas) to understand sales patterns and business performance.

-Key highlights:

-* Identified top-performing stores
-* Analyzed monthly and yearly sales trends
-* Found that sales are higher during holiday periods
-* Performed YoY analysis to identify high-growth months
-* Observed that external factors have minimal impact on sales

----

 ### Tally Prime Project
 In this project, I built a complete accounting workflow for a company in Tally Prime, covering everything from daily transactions to end-of-year financial statements.